RolandChristensen/developer-journal/_drafts/git.md

     Initial commit
 ```
 The most recent commit is on top marked by (HEAD -> main) That is the HEAD of the main branch.
-The line `commit 278d94fc06df6555dfb9cf0cc9ce94824e361811` with the hash is important for using `$ git reset` to get back to a specific commit if you made a mistake.
+The line `commit 278d94fc06df6555dfb9cf0cc9ce94824e361811` with the hash is important for using `git reset` to get back to a specific commit if you made a mistake.
 The commit message is displayed below the rest and is the best indicator of what you are resetting.
 This is why a good commit message is important.

 Just to test things out, make a small change to any file and repeat the add and commit procedure outlined above.